el3um4s/strani-anelli-blog/_posts/2022/2022-08-03-3-ways-to-use-ms-access-mdb-files-with-nodejs-javascript/2022-08-03-3-ways-to-use-ms-access-mdb-files-with-nodejs-javascript.md

 <script src="https://gist.github.com/el3um4s/c989c2a54abd9d548985bf724a727abb.js"></script>

 Again, however, the system tends to be slow in some databases.
-And anyway, it only works under Windows.
+And, anyway, it only works on Windows.

 ### Conclusion

 So what?
-Well, after trying various solutions, and noticing that there are inconsistencies in behavior under Windows, I have decided that perhaps the best way is to try to convert the various databases from MDB to SQLite.
+Well, after trying many solutions, and noticing that there are inconsistencies in behavior on Windows, I decided that perhaps the best way is to try to convert the various databases from MDB to SQLite.

 This way I can use a package like [sqlite3](https://www.npmjs.com/package/sqlite3):